victronenergy/dbus-mqtt/README.md

 	N/e0ff50a097c0/+/+/ProductId

-This also is a convenient way to find out which device instances are used, which comes in hany when there are multiple devices of the same type present.
+This also is a convenient way to find out which device instances are used, which comes in handy when there are multiple devices of the same type present.

 Write requests